 The sandwiches were delicious (top layer to bottom layer): Wensleydale cheese with plum chutney on malted bread, Aberdeen Angus roast beef with English mustard and micro watercress on white bread, and North Atlantic prawns with lemon mayonnaise on oatmeal bread.
 The desserts (chocolate eclair, lemon cupcake, and raspberry cream sponge) were only okay but heck, they were so cute and beautiful that I forgave them. 🙂

-What a happy coincidence that the very last meal I had on my trip was afternoon tea!
+After passing up every opportunity to have afternoon tea in Europe, it was a happy coincidence that the very last meal I had on my trip was afternoon tea!

 And what a nice tea it was! 🙂

 “Flying has changed how we imagine our planet, which we have seen whole from space, so that even the farthest nations are ecological neighbors.
 It has changed our ideas about time.
 When you can gird the earth at 1,000 m.p.h., how can you endure the tardiness of a plumber?
 Most of all, flying has changed our sense of our body, the personal space in which we live, now elastic and swift.
 I could be in Bombay for afternoon tea if I wished.
 My body isn’t limited by its own weaknesses; it can rush through space.”

 — Diane Ackerman, ‘Traveling Light,’ op-ed in the New York Times, 11 January 1997